|2021 Open Offices||2021 Election Guide for Candidates|

 Must be submitted online.
-Deadline to submit information is the week after filing week closes - Friday, May 22, at 4:30 p.m.
-You will have the option to submit your information right after you file for office, or receive a link to submit.
+Deadline to submit information is the week after filing week closes - Friday, May 28, at 4:30 p.m.

 Have your biography information, statement, and photo ready before you start the pamphlet submittal process.

 1. Biography - Word limit - 100